 WENDY (clasping Danny to her): Danny.

 With this shot, Kubrick introduces yet a third light source into the small hallway.
 In the beginning there had been the single one hanging from the ceiling after the steps.
-When Jack returned from Room 237, another light source was observed, introduced hanging just before the apartment's entry.
-Now, we have a third light source just outside Danny's door.
+When Jack returned from room 237, another light source was observed, introduced hanging just before the apartment's entry.
+Now, we have a third light source just outside Danny's door or there has been a shift in position of a lamp.

 398 MS Jack in lobby.
 (1:33:56 begin crossfade to the lobby, crossfade ending at 1:33:59.)